Year 9 Science

 Complete interactive science lessons based on real-world issues using the Stile platform.
 Stile provides a combination of your favourite science textbook, workbook, assessments, practicals, videos and simulations all interwoven and presented as a seamless online teaching and learning experience.

-Carry out a range of experiments using equipment supplied by VSV as well as readily available materials from home
+Carry out a range of experiments using equipment supplied by VSV as well as readily available materials from home.

-Carry out your own scientific investigation, to answer a research question of your choice
+Carry out your own scientific investigation, to answer a research question of your choice.

 What skills do you develop?

-Thinking scientifically, using the scientific method
+- think critically, using the scientific method

-Collating observations into the scientific report format
+- collate observations into the scientific report format

-Expanding science vocabulary and literacy
+- expand their science vocabulary and literacy skills

-Integrating numeracy through scientific concepts, for example creating a graph from a data set or using a scientific formula in calculations
+- integrate numeracy through scientific concepts, for example creating a graph from a data set or using a scientific formula in calculations

-Comprehending existing information about real-world issues, through reading current articles and responding
+- comprehend existing information about real-world issues, through reading current articles and responding

 Requirements

-You must have access to the internet in order to complete this course.
-Weekly work will be completed and submitted online using Stile and VSV Online.
+Students must have access to the internet in order to complete this course.

 Things you can do now